MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-q-and-a.md

 ### Use Q&A in mobile apps and embedded reports

-&A is available in [Power BI iOS apps](mobile/mobile-apps-ios-qna.md) and in [Power BI embedded analytics](../developer/embedded/qanda.md) as well.
+Q&A is available in [Power BI iOS apps](mobile/mobile-apps-ios-qna.md) and in [Power BI embedded analytics](../developer/embedded/qanda.md) as well.

 ## Considerations and troubleshooting